CharlyCst/tendermock/log.md

 Overall I added a gRPC, I had to fork `ibc-rs` and change a flag to `true` in order to generate Tonic server-side structures.
 Then I implemented the gRPC server in terdermock, for now most methods are `unimplemented!` as we only need one currently. gRPC is not as easy to test as a simple curl might be, that's why I had to add integration tests, just to be sure that everything

+## December 2

+- Add integration tests for jsonRPC.

+## December 3

+- Work on websocket endpoint